(c) 1999,2021 Peter McCollum

 · The outside of the case and lid has a 2"-wide yellow stripe painted on it.

 · The original code-key is there, and works normally, although the units were adjusted so that the contacts were closed all the time.
 So, the unit would transmit a carrier as soon as it was powered up.
+With the key 'locked down', it would be easy for a single person to set up and operate the transmitter with a GN-58 generator.

 RT/A-3 transmitter.
 Note the missing bandswitch control, the modified crystal socket, and the yellow stripe on the case.
-Author's collection.

 Close-up view of the RT/A-3's modified crystal socket, with a crystal installed.

 Another style of RT/A-3 modification (probably later).
-The markings are printed directly on the panel, and the crystal holder is different.

 Radio Set AN/URC-4

 The URC-4, often referred to as a “pilot's rescue transceiver”, was sometimes part of an agent's equipment, to use as a beacon for air-dropped supplies [ref 105, 108, 109, 111, 114, 115, 125, 129, 133, 144].
 The standard URC-4 was modified to mount on a camera tripod, and the dipole antenna was replaced with a ground plane, and tuned for a frequency other than the standard 121.5 MC [ref 111].
 Since the antenna was a ground plane, there was a strong “null” in the signal as the aircraft flew over, to indicate when to make the drop.
 Agency testing of this system was performed with C-47 aircraft with AN/ARA-8 homing equipment.
 Two criticisms of the system: the specialized battery could be difficult to obtain in the field; and users were nervous about the long and continuous transmit time that was required, plus the super-regenerative receiver that radiated a signal as well.
+The URC-4 cost was $178 in 1956.

 The URC-11 was also used in the beacon role when it became available in early 1957.
 It was less than half the size, because of employing transistorized audio stages.
 Agency testing was performed in January 1957, along with the SARAH beacon and another system.